I've always hated NFTs.

 It's pretty simple.
 Money and technology will make most things commodities.
 But culture can never be bought, and if we make it anti-fragile, it can never be killed in a way that matters.

-Our vision is to build the best communities on the Internet.
+Our vision is to build the best community on the Internet.

 Join us if you want to be a part of it.